Treating Severe Asthma

 This medicine may be an option for people over 18 years who have severe asthma despite regular use of high-dose combination preventer medication.

 This treatment works to relax the muscles around the outside of the airway and keep them relaxed for up to 24 hours.
-It is a once-daily, inhaled medicine and should only be used in addition to a preventer medicine.
+It is a once-daily, inhaled medicine and should only be used in addition to anti-inflammatory preventer medicine.
 It does not replace preventer medication.
 When used as an add-on treatment to preventer medications it can improve lung function and reduce asthma flare-ups.

 Spiriva Respimat does not replace your blue or grey reliever.
 You should carry your blue or grey reliever medicine at all times in case of asthma symptoms.